snototter/viren2d/docs/source/tutorial/colormaps.rst

 Label Colorization
 ~~~~~~~~~~~~~~~~~~

-Label images, *e.g.* semantic/panoptic/instance segementation results, should
+Label images, such as the results of semantic, panoptic or instance segementation, should
 not be colorized by dividing the input data range into a discrete number of
 bins.
-Thus, use :func:`~viren2d.colorize_labels` for such data, which will
+Instead, use :func:`~viren2d.colorize_labels` which will properly
 alternate between the colors: